jersou/gitlab-skip-if-tree-ok-in-past/README.md

 ```

 Then, the command `git ls-tree HEAD -- $TREE_TO_CHECK | tr / \| | git mktree`
-outputs the SHA-1 of `$TREE_TO_CHECK` : `70552b00d642bfa259b1622674e85844d8711ad6`
+outputs the SHA-1
+of `$TREE_TO_CHECK` : `70552b00d642bfa259b1622674e85844d8711ad6`

-This SHA-1 is searched in the `.ci_ok_history` file, if it is found, the script stops
+This SHA-1 is searched in the `ci_ok_history` file, if it is found, the script
-with the code 222 (allowed), otherwise the job script continues.
+stops with the code 222 (allowed), otherwise the job script continues.

-If the job is successful, the SHA-1 is added to the `.ci_ok_history` file.
-This file is cached:
+If the job is successful, the SHA-1 is added to the `ci_ok_history` file.
+This
+file is cached:

 ```
   cache:
     key: "${CI_PROJECT_NAMESPACE}__${CI_PROJECT_NAME}__${CI_JOB_NAME}__ci_ok_history"
     policy: pull-push
-    untracked: true
     paths:
-      - .ci_ok_history
+      - ci_ok_history
 ```

 This POC work fine, but need git in the docker image, and it would be much more